Topics Map > Online Learning > Tools & Technology > Canvas

 Using Quiz Scores to Release ContentThe module requirements for this example course are final quiz scores of 70% or higher.
 The example below is for module B1, AC Collector System.
 You can see that there is one prerequisite module, A3, that must be completed before B1 can be accessed.
 Students must also score at least 7 out of 10 points on the B1 Final Assessment Quiz in order to mark the module as complete.

-If the course is asynchronous self-paced (see [Link for document 70831 is unavailable at this time.] for more information), make sure to allow unlimited attempts on quizzes, and keep the highest score.
+If the course is asynchronous self-paced (see EPD - Spectrum of Course Delivery Types & Options for more information), make sure to allow unlimited attempts on quizzes, and keep the highest score.
 This can be done by selecting Quizzes in the left navigation of the Canvas course, finding the corresponding quiz, and selecting Edit.
 Scroll down until you reach Options, and check the box to Allow Multiple Attempts.
 The Quiz Score to Keep should be set to Highest, and the Allowed Attempts box should be left unchecked.

 If the course is asynchronous self-paced, it is recommended to use the fewest number of requirements (the most summative items) to complete the module in order to streamline student progression.
 For example, instead of setting requirements that the student must view every content page to complete the module, students can be required to earn a minimum score on the learning quiz/assessment.